 Aestheticians and Cosmetologists Are Not the Same

-Aesthetics schools are accredited institutions that train students to become skilled, licensed beauty professionals.
+Aesthetics schools are institutions that train students to become skilled, licensed beauty professionals.
 They are sometimes also called esthetician schools.
 They are not the same thing as cosmetology schools.

 Although some cosmetologists may be general aestheticians, most aestheticians are not cosmetologists.
 Cosmetologists offer general beauty treatments, while aestheticians specialize in skincare.